 He has taught music at all levels from beginners to postgraduates.
 Formerly an examiner for A level composition for two national examination boards, several of his A level Music students went on to win national awards, including one for an overall result in the top five in the country, and to read music at conservatoires and universities.
 He was for several years an examiner for grade and diploma examinations for the Central Academy of Music at their centres in the Midlands and Suffolk.

 Alongside his other work, he has continued to perform professionally as an organist.
 Appointed to his first church post in north London aged sixteen, he then spent eight years as organist of a busy parish church before freelancing throughout London.
 His work as a choral and orchestral accompanist has taken him to the organs of the Royal Albert Hall and Southwark Cathedral, amongst others, and he has also given a number of recitals specializing in the English repertoire of the baroque and classical eras.

-His work as a musician has been recognized with honorary fellowships from the National College of Music, Victoria College of Music, Australian Society of Musicology and Composition, Independent Music Examinations Board (in conjunction with the Australian International Conservatorium of Music), the St Cecilia School of Music (Australia and New Zealand), the Academy of Saint Cecilia, the North and Midlands School of Music, the Central Academy of Music and ICMA, among others.
+His work as a musician has been recognized with honorary fellowships from the National College of Music, Victoria College of Music, Australian Society of Musicology and Composition, Independent Music Examinations Board (in conjunction with the Australian International Conservatorium of Music), the St Cecilia School of Music (Australia and New Zealand), the Academy of Saint Cecilia, the North and Midlands School of Music, the Central Academy of Music, ICMA, and the Guild of Musicians and Singers, among others.
 He is an Honorary Associate of the Faculty of Church Music of the Central School of Religion, Indiana, USA.
-He is also a Fellow of the Curwen College of Music, the Guild of Musicians and Singers, the Cambridge Society of Musicians, the Norwich School of Church Music, the Society of Crematorium Organists, the Irish Guild of Organists and Choristers, and the Faculty of Liturgical Musicians.
+He is also a Fellow of the Curwen College of Music, the Cambridge Society of Musicians, the Norwich School of Church Music, the Society of Crematorium Organists, the Irish Guild of Organists and Choristers, and the Faculty of Liturgical Musicians.